-Over 1.6 million Australian households have now installed solar panels on their rooftops, with a total capacity of more than double that of Australia’s largest coal power station.
-In June 2018 alone, over 17,000 small-scale (household) solar systems were installed.
+Over 2 million Australian households and businesses have now installed solar panels on their rooftops, with a total capacity of more than double that of Australia’s largest coal power station.
+In December 2018 alone, over 22,000 small-scale (household) solar systems were installed.
 One third of all households in South Australia and Queensland now have rooftop solar.

 There is a wide range of energy storage technologies – pumped hydro, batteries, heat storage, flywheels and compressed air amongst others – which can be paired with renewable energy to produce reliable and clean electricity 24/7.
 Storage technologies will enable Australia to transition to very high levels of wind and solar while ensuring that electricity supply remains secure and reliable.